 Trefnydd: Dr Simon Viktor

 This module will give students a broad overview on the connections between psychology, criminal offending behaviours and the criminal justice system.
-Forensic psychology can be said to be “concerned with the psychological aspects of the legal process, including police investigation and court procedures”.
+Forensic psychology can be said to be “concerned with the psychological aspects of the legal process, including police investigations and court procedures”.
 However, students will learn how to apply psychological theories to criminal investigations and criminal offending behaviours, and understand the psychological problems and processes associated with criminal offending behaviours and rehabilitation.
 There will also be an introduction to the assessment and treatment of those who have committed criminal offending behaviours.

 Shows a comprehensive and accurate coverage of the topic area.
 Shows good clarity of argument and expression.
 Demonstrates depth of insight into theoretical issues.
 Shows extensive background reading and study.
 A highly focused answer that is well structured and written in the required academic/APA manner/style.
 Few grammatical and punctuation errors.
 Shows original thought, interpretation and deliberation.
 Evaluates the evidence base presented, rather than being a shallow over-view without any depth of understanding.
 Has a good evidence base (Grade level: A- to A*).